Piyushi Manupriya

 I aspire to be an ML theoretician.
 In future, I expect to also work on problems in online learning, pruning, fairness, privacy and AI for healthcare.

-- Presenting poster for our AAMAS '25 paper at the ICTS event.
+- Presented poster for our AAMAS '25 paper at the ICTS event.

 - Attended the BIRS-CMI Game-Theoretic Statistical Inference workshop.
 Grateful to Prof Shubhada Agrawal & Prof Aaditya Ramdas for letting me join.